latifalbar/veritrans-mobile-merchant/README.md

 # Reference Merchant Server for Veritrans Mobile SDK

 This is a testing server for the development of Veritrans Mobile SDK.
 Also acts as a reference implementation for the methods to be implemented by merchants to use the mobile SDK.

+This is alternative implementation of official [Mobile-Merchant-Server](https://github.com/veritrans/mobile-merchant-server) in Go.

 ## Implementation